AnkurSaxena135/GameOfLife/README.md

 1. Paste the pattern in `game_of_life/init_pattern.txt` file.
 2. Build the docker image: `docker build . -t game-of-life`
-3. Run image in interactive shell to view output on console. `docker run --rm -it  game-of-life:latest`
+3. Run image in interactive shell to view output on console: `docker run --rm -it  game-of-life:latest`

 ## Interacting with package